fansari-hub/farid-ansari-capstone/README.md

 ## Project Deployment Notes

 To Deploy, you need the additional setup (I will provide more information via Slack to BrainStation staff)
 * Server: .env file (with will include my OpenAI private key).
-Placed inside the server folder.
+To be placed inside the server folder.
 * Server: FireBaseServiceAccount.json (include my private Firebad admin keys).
 To be placed inside server/config folder.

 To Run:
 1) Server: Please migrate the database using npm run migrate in the server folder.
-2) Execute npm run dev in server folder.
+2) Execute npm run start in server folder.
 3) Execute npm run start in client folder.

 ## Known issues & missing features
 * User will get a 500 server error after session tokens expires due to inactivity (the application only refreshes session tokens when a back-end API call is made).
-To fix simply jump between pages to make a API call and refresh the token (I will fix this in the future.)
+To fix, simply jump between pages to make a API call and refresh the token (I will fix this in the future.)
 Alternatively, you can just logout and logback in.
-* For manual password/email login, email verification and password reset is not implemented yet but you can still sign up using manual email/password and use the application immediatly.
-It would have taken too long to implement these futures.
-I am planning to implement these in the near future.
+* For manual password/email login, email verification and password reset is not implemented yet, but you can still sign up using manual email/password and use the application.
+It would have taken too long to implement these futures but I am planning to implement these in the near future.

 ## Database Migration
-You will only have to migrate the database, seeding is done automatically by the backend when a user is created.
+You will only have to migrate the database, seeding is done automatically by the backend when a new user is created.

-##Instructions on how to use the application
+## Instructions on how to use the application
 ![screenshot](./instruction1.png)

+A. Login to the application (preferred method using Google or GitHub)

+B. Choose an existing chat session by clicking on the session name (see 2 in screenshot).
+You may also create new sessions by clicking "New Session" or delete existing sessions or change existing session name by using the control buttons next to each session name.

+C. Once a chat session is "opened", you may start chatting with the bots (there should already be some personas in the chat if you are using one of the existing sessions).
+Here are how the controls work (see 3 in screenshot) :
+* Send: Sends the text that you typed.
+* Pass: Don't say anything but let the personas reply or say something instead.
+* TTS Flag: Enabling this will result in text to speeck playback after persona reply has been received (might take a few seconds).
+* Auto Flag: Personas will automatically chat with each other without user input.

+D. Session option: You can adjust the chat session option by setting the following flags:
+* Take Turns (If ON, it forces personas to take turns, with a small random chance they can speak out of turn)
+* Switch Topic (If ON, personas will automatically switch discussion topic after a while).
+* Emojiis: (If ON, personas will use emojiis, this might not work if you toggle it mid-chat due to LLM learning behaviour)
+* Short Reply (If ON, personas will use short reply instead of longer one, his might not work if you toggle it mid-chat due to LLM learning behaviour)

+E. Add / Remove personas from the current session by using the + or - buttons using the "persona bar" (see 1 in the screen shot).

+F. To customize/add/delete personas, click on "Personalities" link (see 5 in the screenshot).
+Once on that page, you may:
+* Add a new persona by clicking "Add New Slot" at the bottom of the page.
+* Delete existing personas
+* Edit information on existing persona and Save:
+  * Change/enter Display Name
+  * Temperature sets the creativity level from deterministic to most creative/random
+  * Prompt sets the behaviour/conditioning prompt
+  * TTS voice sets the voice for Text-to-speech.

+G. To generate image for personas, first enter the image generation prompt (next to the profile picture), then save to save your prompt.
+Once you are happy with the prompt press on "Generate Image" and wait 1-10 seconds.
+The page will refresh when the avatar is generated.